davidelng/rss_feed_aggregator/README.md

 - `POST /v1/feed_follows` (auth required) follow a feed
 - `DELETE /v1/feed_follows` (auth required) remove follow to a feed

+## 🤝 Contributing

+Feel free to clone the repo and submit pull requests, below are some ideas.

-# Ideas for extending the project
+### Ideas for extending the project

 - Support pagination of the endpoints that can return many items
 - Support different options for sorting and filtering posts using query parameters